 1. Forgetting to register

 The most terrifying #GivingTuesday mistake you can make?
 Not registering!
 If you don’t register for #GivingTuesday on Mightycause, you’ll miss out on one of the biggest #GivingTuesday parties on the internet.
-Mightycause is also offering exclusive access to our new Premium fundraising tools that will help your nonprofit go bigger.
+Mightycause is also offering exclusive access to our new Advanced fundraising tools that will help your nonprofit go bigger.
 Just a sample of the features you’ll gain free access to for #GivingTuesday:

 - Data Connect.
 Our new data integration tools will make it easy for you to move the new donors you gain on #GivingTuesday to MailChimp, Constant Contact, Salesforce and more.

 - Supporters pages.
 We’ll create a donor record for each and every donor who contributes through your Mightycause page on #GivingTuesday, helping your nonprofit track and engage your donors better.

 - Advanced analytics.
 Impress your board of directors with your slick reporting … that you can pull from the advanced analytics on your Mightycause page.
 We’ll calculate your donor retention rate, average donation, number of unique donors and more so you can spend less time playing with spreadsheets and more time fundraising.

 - Custom Donation Pages.
 Upgrade your dusty old widget with a slick custom donation page you can embed on your website.